gabeshepherd/timecards-payroll-prototype/README.md

 # Timecards & Payroll Rework Prototype

-This repository contains the interactive prototype for the Timecards & Payroll Rework project.
+This repository contains the interactive prototype for the Timecards & Payroll Rework feature.

 The purpose of this prototype is to explore and validate the proposed redesign of the Timecards and Payroll experience, including workflow improvements, updated user interactions, and new functionality before development begins.